This is the third in a three-part series on REST APIs. You can read the entire series here.

 The BWAF validates XML and JSON content preventing DoS attacks on their respective parsers, which can bring down your API service.
 It blocks XML bombs that look like valid XML but could still detonate your XML parser, e.g. using exponential entity expansion attack, etc.

 API Authentication and Authorization

 The BWAF can pre-authenticate the API services or completely offload authentication on to itself in the DMZ.
-Apart from basic authentication, LDAP, RADIUS, it also supports client certificates, CRL and OCSP.
-Additionally, API keys can be whitelisted and validated in any part of the request, including headers.
+Apart from basic authentication, LDAP, RADIUS, it also supports client certificates, CRL, and OCSP.
+Additionally, API keys can be allow-listed and validated in any part of the request, including headers.